Migrants gather in Mexico as end nears for US asylum limits

 In Reynosa, Mexico, near McAllen, Texas, nearly 300 migrants — mostly families — crammed into the Casa del Migrante, sleeping on bunk beds and even on the floor.

-Rose, a 32-year-old from Haiti, along with her daughter and 1-year-old son have been in the shelter for three weeks.
-Rose, who did not provide her last name because she fears it could jeapardize her safety and her attempts to seek asylum, said she learned on her journey of possible changes to U.S. policies and was happy to wait a little longer in Mexico for the lifting of restrictions that were enacted at the outset of the pandemic.
-Since then, those restrictions have been a cornerstone of U.S. border enforcement.
+Rose, a 32-year-old from Haiti, has been in the shelter for three weeks with her daughter and 1-year-old son.
+Rose, who did not provide her last name because she fears it could jeopardize her safety and her attempts to seek asylum, said she learned on her journey of possible changes to U.S. policies.
+She said she was happy to wait a little longer in Mexico for the lifting of restrictions that were enacted at the outset of the pandemic and that have become a cornerstone of U.S. border enforcement.

 “We’re very scared, because the Haitians are deported,” said Rose, who is worried any mistakes in trying to get her family to the U.S. could get her sent back to Haiti.